Every morning I️ start my day with a strong cup of coffee, a piece of peanut butter toast and the morning news.

 - Looks Aren’t Everything, Believe Me I’m a Model

 - This one I️ actually saw in my public speaking seminar.
-We were discussing the use of ethos in “believe me I’m a model”.
-However, I️ share it with you her because of it’s important critique of privilege and message to young girls that they can be so much more.
+We were discussing the use of ethos in the claim, “believe me I’m a model”.
+However, I️ share it with you here because of its important critique of privilege and message to young girls that they can be so much more.

 - The Great Hack

 - Ummm, if you haven’t seen this already stop what you’re doing right away and turn it on.
 This documentary asks important questions about the ethics of big data and the threat it presents to our democratic freedoms.